 Language Proficiency Tests Needed for Master’s Studies

-English-medium master’s degree programs do not require HSK results.
-Applicants that want to study for master’s in China are instead required to provide recognized English proficiency tests such as TOEFL or IELTS.
-Native English speakers or those who hold an academic degree taught in English need not submit such test results.
+English-medium master’s degree programs generally do not require HSK results unless the university, program, or scholarship has a separate Chinese-language requirement.
+Applicants who want to study for a master’s degree in China in English are usually required to provide recognized English proficiency test results such as TOEFL or IELTS.
+Native English speakers, or applicants who previously completed a degree taught in English, may be exempted from English-test requirements if the university allows a waiver.

 Master’s Degree Application Process

-Applying for a master’s program in China can seem like a herculean task, but it can be easier once you learn the basic application procedures while keeping an eye out for additional requirements from your chosen university.
+Applying for a master’s program in China can seem daunting, but it becomes easier once you understand the basic application procedures and carefully check any additional requirements from your chosen university.

 Step 1.
 Finding Your Program and University

-There is more than one method for starting one’s application to any Chinese university’s master’s program.
-International students looking to apply for a master’s in China should first find their chosen graduate program and university through researching and applying directly to a Chinese university’s website or through China’s University and College Admission System (CUCAS).
+There is more than one way to start an application to a Chinese university’s master’s program.
+International students looking to apply for a master’s degree in China should first find their chosen graduate program and university by researching official university admissions pages.
+Some students may also use China’s University and College Admission System (CUCAS) or another application platform, but they should always confirm program availability, deadlines, fees, and requirements directly with the university.

 Step 2.
 Completing and Submitting Your Admission Requirements

-The applicant should list the entry documents required by the chosen Chinese university, taking note of the deadlines specified on the institution’s website.
-Upon completing the application requirements, the prospective student should submit all pertinent documents on or before the given deadline.
-Universities may charge a processing fee for applications to their institutions, depending on their policies.
-Prospective students interested in applying for scholarships can do so through their chosen university’s website.
+The applicant should list the entry documents required by the chosen Chinese university and note the deadlines specified on the institution’s website.
+After completing the application requirements, the prospective student should submit all required documents through the university’s online application system or another system specified by the university.
+Universities may charge a nonrefundable application fee, depending on their policies.
+Prospective students interested in applying for scholarships should follow the scholarship instructions on the university’s website or the relevant scholarship portal.

 Step 3.
 Finding Accommodations